 Watch other dogs from afar and practice polite dog body language.
 If your puppy is jumping at the other dog, turn and go the other way.
 Glancing at another dog is great.
 Prolonged staring is seen as a threat by dogs.
 Distract your pup so that he doesn’t stare for more than two or three seconds.

-Play vet!
-And groomer.
+Play vet and groomer at home.
 Pick up your puppy’s paws, look in his ears and mouth, place a nail clipper up to his nails (without clipping), lightly brush him, explore the tub.
 Keep the exposure brief and positive.
 Stop before your pup becomes uncomfortable, then give him a treat.

 Remember: Exposure needs to be positive!
 Any new thing in your pup’s environment should come with a treat.
 Anything.
 He doesn’t need to do more than look at it to earn that treat.
-Doesn’t need to interact, doesn’t need to be calm, he just needs to know it’s there.
+He doesn’t need to interact, doesn’t need to be calm, he just needs to know it’s there.